Skip to main content

 WebUI settings

-You can configure default behaviors and timeouts for Web UI test execution, such as page load timeouts and action delays, by navigating to Project > Settings > Execution > Web UI.
+In Project > Settings > Execution > Web UI you can configure default behaviors and timeouts for your Web project, such as page load timeouts and action delays:

 • Default Smart Wait: Tells the web driver to wait for the web page to become static before any operations are performed.
 See Smart Wait function.